-Productivity is easily damaged when a lack of trust is evident in a team.
-Leaders who don’t trust their team will frequently seek to monitor progress on tasks.
-This is normal, until it becomes so frequent that team members start to notice.
+Leaders who don’t trust their team will frequently monitor progress on tasks.
+This is normal, until it happens so often that team members start to notice.

-Leaders who lack trust in their team will begin to attend more meetings that they don’t actually need to.
-They’ll want to keep an eye on their “incompetent” employee.
+Leaders who lack trust in their team will begin to attend more meetings than they need to.
+They’ll want to keep an eye on their team members.
 They’ll spend time heavily scrutinising the work.
 They may even say “I’ll just do it myself” and refuse to delegate the task.